iamsarthakm/iamsarthakm/README.md

 ## Swar Sadhna

 Swar Sadhna is a project designed to assist Indian classical music students in creating and transforming their sheet compositions into high-quality audio.
-The platform allows users to easily convert compositions into audio with adjustable scales and tempos.
+The platform allows users to easily create and convert compositions into audio with adjustable scales and tempos.
 The [web application](http://www.swarsadhna.in/) provides inbuilt tanpura and tabla player, along with saved compositions, audios and audio player.

 Coming Soon
 - [Android App]()